-For example – In the office, If an expense report is printed and then carried to a manager for approval who then routes it in an inner office envelope to a director, who then carries it to the accounting department then and follow further steps So here unnecessary movement of that report is happening hence called as a waste of transportation.
+For example – In the office, If an expense report is printed and then carried to a manager for approval who then routes it in an inner office envelope to a director, who then carries it to the accounting department and then follows further steps, so here unnecessary movement of that report is happening hence called as a waste of transportation.

 On the manufacturing shop floor, if the material is not available to nearby storage then every time unnecessary transportation of material needs to be done from outside to the storage area this is also called transportation waste because this transportation of material is not adding value to the output.

 In both cases, organizations should use modern tools and technology to reduce this waste of transportation.
-This is one of the worst forms of waste amongst the 8 waste in lean because excessive transportation can cause other types of waste like motion, waiting and defects.
-So reducing this form of waste help reduce 3 other types of waste.
+This is one of the worst forms of waste amongst the 8 waste in lean because excessive transportation can cause other types of waste like motion, waiting, and defects.
+So reducing this form of waste helps reduce 3 other types of waste.

 Here are some examples of Transportation –

-- Frequent transport of raw material or parts within factory because layout not optimized.
+- Frequent transport of raw materials or parts within the factory because the layout is not optimized.

 - Bad coordination amongst the logistics team.

-- Movement of equipment between two operations which are far away from each other.
+- Movement of equipment between two operations that are far away from each other.

 - The material suppliers who are far away from the factory location need more transportation time for material transport.

-- Extra steps in any process which are not adding value to the final output.
+- Extra steps in any process do not add value to the final output.

 Ways to eliminate this –